Silicon Valley season 5: Critical response

-On review aggregator Rotten Tomatoes, the season holds an 87% approval rating, earning a "Certified Fresh" rating.
-It holds an average score of 7.25/10 based on 27 reviews.
+On review aggregator Rotten Tomatoes, the season holds an 89% approval rating.
+It holds an average score of 7.3/10 based on 28 reviews.
 The site's critical consensus reads "Five seasons in, Silicon Valley finds a new way to up the ante with tighter, less predictable plots, while still maintaining its clever brand of comedic commentary."
-Similarly, on Metacritic, which uses a weighted average, holds a score of 73 out of 100, based on reviews from 5 critics, indicating "generally favorable reviews".
+Similarly, on Metacritic, which uses a weighted average, holds a score of 73 out of 100, based on reviews from five critics.

 In his review for The Atlantic, David Sims praised the satirical nature of the show, writing that the show's "creators have long prided themselves on staying ahead of tech trends via thorough research, and this new season seems more on point than ever".
 Dan Einav of Financial Times gave the season a mostly positive review, writing that it was "still one of the best [comedies] on TV, even without the brilliantly coarse TJ Miller".

 Still, other critics felt Miller's absence, and noticed the repetitiveness of the series.
 Chuck Barney, writing for the San Jose Mercury News, noted "Miller and his contributions as the dimwitted, weed-smoking tech investor Erlich Bachman are undeniably missed".
 Likewise, Refinery29's Ariana Romero expressed disappointment that Miller's departure had not improved "its very noticeable, and unnecessary, lack of women on screen".